 U.S. women’s hockey roster named for world championship

-Hilary Knight, Kendall Coyne Schofield and Brianna Decker are among 14 PyeongChang Olympians on the 23-player U.S. roster for the world women’s hockey championship that begins March 31 in Nova Scotia.
+Hilary Knight, Kendall Coyne Schofield and Brianna Decker headline the U.S. women’s hockey roster for the world championship in May in Nova Scotia, Canada.

-The U.S. won the last five world titles dating to 2013, though last year’s came with controversy in the final against host Finland.
+The U.S. won the last five world titles starting in 2013, though the most recent in 2019 came with controversy.

-Finland, after upsetting Canada in the semifinals, forced the U.S. into overtime.
-The Finns scored and celebrated before the goal was overturned due to non-incidental goaltender interference.
-The U.S. went on to win in a shootout, just as it did in the PyeongChang Olympic final with Canada.
+Host Finland, after upsetting Canada in the semifinals, forced the U.S. into overtime.
+The Finns scored and celebrated before the goal was overturned due to non-incidental interference with U.S. goalie Alex Cavallini.
+The U.S. went on to win via shootout, just as it did in the PyeongChang Olympic final with Canada.

 The U.S. coach since PyeongChang has been Bob Corkum, a 12-season NHL defenseman who succeeded Olympic head coach Robb Stauber.